cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 Above we used data from [Delphi’s symptom surveys](../symptom-survey/index.md), but the Epidata API includes numerous data streams: medical claims data, cases and deaths, mobility, and many others.
 This can make it a challenge to find the data stream that you are most interested in.

+The [EpiPortal data browser](https://delphi.cmu.edu/epiportal) is a convenient way to find new data streams and indicators.
+It has filter functionality, and also generates data previews, plots, extracts, and API client code.
+We recommend starting here to get an overview of Delphi's data offerings.

 The Epidata documentation lists all the data sources and signals available through the API's [main endpoint](/covidcast_signals.md), focused on respiratory diseases, and [the collection of legacy endpoints](README.md#source-specific-parameters), covering additional diseases such as dengue.
+The Epidata documentation has in-depth information about each source.

 You can also use the client libraries to discover endpoints interactively: